-A residential landscape company just installed a beautiful backyard oasis for you and filled it with plants.
+A residential landscape company just upgraded your backyard and filled it with plants.
 It looks fantastic, but you don’t exactly describe yourself as a ‘green thumb’.
 How do you make sure the plants make it through the year and look just as good when next season comes around?
 It can be a challenge knowing how much water the plants need and how often you should be watering.
 Even though most landscape companies have a 1-year warranty on plants purchased, the hardest time to keep a plant alive is in that first year.
 Follow this residential irrigation schedule for new plants and you won’t have to worry if they are getting enough water.

 Make sure to water each plant thoroughly after it’s been planted.
 Transporting a plant from its cozy pot and into the ground can cause lots of stress on the plant.
 Moist and fluffy soil will help to ease the transition of being planted.
 Before placing the plant's root ball into the hole, try filling the hole with water about halfway.
 This will ensure the soil is thoroughly moistened instead of guessing how long you need to run a hose so the water can soak in.